code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-07-spring-ws-mutual-authentication-example.md

 [Keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html){:target="_blank"} is used to generate the different [Java KeyStores](https://en.wikipedia.org/wiki/Keystore){:target="_blank"} (JKS) which contain the key pairs and public certificates for both client and server.

-Subsequently execute the following three commands in order to generate the <var>server-keystore.jks</var> and <var>client-truststore.jks</var> needed to configure the server.
+Subsequently execute the following three commands in order to generate the <var>server-keystore.jks</var> and <var>client-truststore.jks</var> needed to configure the server and client.

 > Note that we are specifying a DNS subject alternative name entry (<kbd>"-ext san=dns:localhost"</kbd>) matching the <var>'localhost'</var> hostname on the first keytool command.
 This way we do not need to override the `HostnameVerifier` like we did in the [HTTPS client example]({{ site.url }}/2017/04/spring-ws-https-client-server-example.html).